Overview

 </tbody>

-After building out our form fields to collect the data for the editable elements, the form preview looks like the following:
+After building out our form fields to collect the data for the editable elements, the form preview will look like this:

-Variable keys names and data schema were generated automatically for us so we can populate our HTML with the proper variables.
+The variable keys names and data schema are generated automatically for us so we can populate our HTML with the proper variables.
+Here's the data output:

 { "$blockData": { "body_cta": { "headline_text": "Huge 48 Hour Sale!", "body_text": "Don't miss your chance to get 30% off your favorite sunglasses.

-Using the supplied variable keys, we will add the following Smarty variables to our HTML:
+Using the supplied variable keys, we'll add the following Smarty variables to our HTML:

 {$blockData.body_cta.headline_text} {$blockData.body_cta.body_text} {$blockData.body_cta.button_text} {$blockData.body_cta.button_link}

-After adding the Smarty variables to our HTML, here is the final code block:
+After adding the Smarty variables to our HTML, here's the final code for our CTA Block:

 <table width="579" border="0" align="center" cellpadding="0" cellspacing="0" class="mobile_width">